 Leah has continued to expand the techniques that she is able to offer clients.
 She has studied myofascial release techniques as well as Schweitzer deep tissue therapy.
 Leah offers Jade Stone massage which promotes tissue relaxation through the use of both heated and chilled jade stones affecting a circulatory response.
 She is certified in acupressure chair massage, which has allowed her to bring massage to an office space or conference environment.
 Most recently Leah studied the first level of Thai Yoga Massage at the world renowned Lotus Palm Institute in Montreal.
 The application of movement and stretch combined with compression massage has a powerful effect on overall body wellness.

-Leah is also currently working towards her MBA at Dalhousie University.
+Leah is also currently working towards her MBA at Saint Mary’s University.

 Leah is available for treatments: